"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 If you want access to all the premium WPForms addons, then the WPForms Elite Plugin plan is the right choice.

-You don’t need to take any further action to make the Payment addons active along with the WPforms plugin.
+You don’t need further action to activate the Payment add-ons and the WPforms plugin.

-Once you clicked on the “Installed Addon” button, WPForms automatically installed and activate the Payments addons.
+Once you click the “Installed Addon” button, WPForms automatically installs and activates the Payments addons.

 Step 3: Create Your WPForms Donation Forms